jotech/gapseq/docs/tutorials/crossfeeding.md

 The output:

 ```
    species Metabolite summed.Flux
-1:    bilo    Acetate  1.621512e+03
+1:    bilo    Acetate   1779.6887
-2:    eure    Acetate -9.676227e+02
+2:    eure    Acetate  -1242.7455
-3:    bilo   Butyrate -8.231749e-13
+3:    bilo   Butyrate      0.0000
-4:    eure   Butyrate  1.900784e+03
+4:    eure   Butyrate   2122.3597
-5:    bilo    Lactate  5.858259e+02
+5:    bilo    Lactate    680.6346
 ```

-We can see, that *B. longum* (bilo) secretes acetate as main end product.
-Approximately 60 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.
-The predicted consumption of butyrate by *B. longum* with a rate of `-8.231749e-13` should be considered as zero flux, as this number might be due to numeric instabilities in R or the LP-solver (here CPLEX).
+We can see, that *B. longum* (bilo) secretes acetate and lactate as main end product.
+Approximately 70 % of the acetate is consumed by *E. rectale* (eure). *B. longum* produces in addition lactate and *E. rectale* secretes butyrate.